timlyo/personalWebsite/data/articles/campLight1.md

 The most important point is the leds.
 I'd recently ordered a pack of [50 Gorgeous ultra bright 5mm LEDs Emitting Diode](http://www.amazon.co.uk/gp/product/B008AGOLQA) (whatever that means) but at about a 50th of the price of Maplin, I can hardly complain(3.4pence each vs £1.49 each) I just hope these Light Emitting Diodes Emitting Diode should be bright enough.

-I also have some [RGB LEDs](http://www.amazon.co.uk/gp/product/B005VMDROS) to add that colour into my lamp.
+I also have some [RGB LEDs](http://www.amazon.co.uk/gp/product/B005VMDROS) <sup>[data sheet](http://proto-pic.co.uk/content/datasheets/5mm_RGB_led_common_cathodeDatasheet.pdf )</sup> to add that colour into my lamp.
 Some testing will occur to see if they are bright enough without the aforementioned "Goregous ultra bright" LEDs.

  We'll also need a way to control our lamp.
 For this I've chosen the [Arduino Nano](https://www.arduino.cc/en/Main/ArduinoBoardNano).
 An adaptable, battle proven board; that I just happen to have sat on my desk.
 The nano has 14 digital and 8 analogue io ports, along with a 3.3 volt output.
 Considering the LEDs run at 3.2 to 3.5 volts, this just makes it even more convenient.